gleam-lang/website/book-src/tour/custom-types.md

   False
 }
 ```

+It's a simple custom type which constructors that take no arguments at all!
+Use it to answer yes/no questions and to indicate whether something is `True`
+or `False`.

 The records created by different constructors for a custom type can contain
 different values.
 For example a `User` custom type could have a `LoggedIn`